Domochip/WirelessPalaControl/README.md

  - another controller with serial interface
  - an USB-Serial adapter and a computer to monitor or upgrade your stove

-*We will produce a small batch of this adapter for test/debugging and our personal use.
-If you are interested, please PM.*

 It is designed by Palazzetti using a Si8621 (Silicon Labs Isolator) to provide electrical isolation between uController and Stove electronic.
 This design uses exact same schematic and components.